 (4) women who have abortions are irresponsible;”

-(5) good person wouldn’t have an abortion;”
+(5) a good person wouldn’t have an abortion;”

 (6) women who have abortions feel guilty.”